Industry Showcase: Security and Resilience

 Join us for an afternoon dedicated to the future of national security and resilience.

-This showcase brings together RMIT's world-leading researchers, industry partners, and government organisations to explore our capabilities across digital security, defence and aerospace, critical infrastructure, and disaster management.
+This showcase brings together RMIT's world-leading researchers, industry partners, and government organisations to explore our capabilities across national and digital security, resilient infrastructure, and disaster management.

 Whether you're looking to deepen your understanding of our research, explore collaboration and engagement opportunities, or connect with fellow professionals across the sector, this event is for you.

-RMIT staff and students, industry leaders, and government representatives are all welcome to attend.
+RMIT staff and students, industry personnel, and government representatives are all welcome to attend.

 Share